How To Save Your Marriage

 When you are able to communicate these deep longings and attachment needs to your partner and be really heard, your brain actually begins to rewire itself so that, together, you can fight your common enemy, the negative cycle.
 You will learn to experience one another in new ways that will take you back to the way you felt when you first fell in love.
 With this new connection, you will be empowered to repair and reconnect so that whenever the negative cycle shows up again, you can shut it down.

-Take the First Step to Save Your Marriage
+Take the First Step To Save Your Marriage

 If you are at the end of your rope with your marriage and are having thoughts of divorce, it’s time to reach out for help.
 SoulCare Counseling specializes in marriage counseling using Emotionally Focused Therapy from a Christian perspective.
 Take some time to learn more about couples counseling with EFT and then reach out to us for a free thirty-minute consultation to get you started on the road to reconnection.